andreskrey/readability.php/README.md

 100% of the original readability code was ported, at least until the last commit when I started this project ([13 Aug 2016](https://github.com/mozilla/readability/commit/71aa562387fa507b0bac30ae7144e1df7ba8a356)).
 There are a lot of `TODO`s around the code, which are the part that need to be finished.

 - Right now the Readability object is an extension of the Element object of html-to-markdown.
-This is a problem because: 1) you lose the scoring when creating a new Readability object.
+This is a problem because you lose context.
+The scoring when creating a new Readability object must be reloaded manually.
 The DOMDocument object is consistent across the same document.
 You change one value here and that will update all other nodes in other variables.
 By using the element interface you lose that reference and the score must be restored manually.
 Ideally, the Readability object should be an extension of the DOMDocument or DOMElement objects, the score should be saved within that object and no restoration or recalculation would be needed.

 ## How it works